 Additionally, astro turf can also be mistakenly used to describe 3G grass.
-3G grass stands for third generation synthetic surface as it comprised of synthetic turf which utilises both sand infills & rubber infills.
-These pitches are rising to prominence across European football and are growing evermore popular by the day!
+3G grass stands for third-generation synthetic surface as it is comprised of synthetic turf which utilises both sand infills and rubber infills.
+These pitches are rising to prominence across European football and are growing ever more popular by the day.
 However, it is important to remember that 3G is not quite astro turf.

 Finally, we have artificial turf.
-Artificial turf is alot more common than astro turf or 3G grass, as it is used pretty much anywhere that has a flat surface.
-This includes; back gardens, front lawns, displays, gyms, events & pretty much any other indoor surface.
-Artificial turf has the most uses out of 3G & astroturf, as sand and rubber infills aren’t necessary for artificial turf to be used.
-Furthermore, artificial turf can come in various different colours, pile lengths, textures & utilise different features.
-For example, Lazylawn has developed artificial turf that utilises state of the art technology to use UV rays to neautralise nasty odours left from pets!
+Artificial turf is a lot more common than astro turf or 3G grass, as it is used pretty much anywhere that has a flat surface.
+This includes; back gardens, front lawns, displays, gyms, events, and pretty much any other indoor surface.
+Artificial turf has the most uses out of 3G and astro turf, as sand and rubber infills aren’t necessary for artificial turf to be used.
+Artificial turf is also available in various different colours, pile lengths, and textures.
+What’s more, LazyLawn has developed artificial turf that utilises state-of-the-art technology to use UV rays to neutralise nasty odours left by pets!

 How much does it cost to lay astro turf?

-The cost of laying astro turf can vary, this depends on the size and intended application of the turf.
-Usually, it will depend on needing a quote from a professional astro turf layer to give an accurate price.
-Fortunately, Lazylawn offers an installation for all of your artificial grass & astro turf needs.
+The cost of laying astro turf can vary, and depends on the size and intended application of the turf.
+We recommend getting a quote from a professional astro turf layer for a more accurate price.
+Fortunately, LazyLawn offers a professional installation service for all of your artificial grass and astro turf needs.

 How is astro turf laid?